Chiney Ogwumike: Personal life

 Ogwumike is Catholic.
-Ogwumike's older sister, Nneka Ogwumike, plays for the Seattle Storm.
+Ogwumike's older sister, Nneka Ogwumike, plays for the Los Angeles Sparks.

 In November 2023, Ogwumike married Nigerian boxer, Raphael Akpejiori.

 In popular culture

 In December 2020, Ogwumike was named to Forbes 30 Under 30, alongside fellow WNBA players, Natasha Cloud and A'ja Wilson.

 Advocacy

 In 2014, Ogwumike and her sister, Nneka Ogwumike, held a fundraiser to support UNICEF programs that promote education and empowerment for girls in Nigeria following the mass kidnapping of schoolgirls by Boko Haram earlier that year.

 In October 2023, Ogwumike became an inaugural member of the President's Advisory Council on African Diaspora Engagement in the United States.